construction calculator

 FAQs

-Should I adjust for dark walls or high ceilings?
+Should I always add more lumens for dark walls or high ceilings?

 Related calculators